 However it doesn’t have to be that way.
 Nowadays, there are free or reasonably priced apps that allow to keep control of all movements during the year and facilitate the work of a Steuerberater if you have one.
-This is a little selection of bookkeeping software for freelancers in Germany:
+I’ve written a detailed guide on what to expect from a good accounting software for freelancers in Germany here.

 - Sorted: An interesting newcomer on the market, that offers a free option that lets you do your Steuerklärung.
 The paid option lets you do quarterly/monthly declarations.
 It’s the only player on the market that offers a Steuerberater on demand, directly from the software.
 (Free plan or 60€/quarter, or 80€/year for Kleinunternehmer) – Interface 100% in English.)

-- Debitoor: Also, a trusted name in the German market and internationally and my personal favorite.
+- Debitoor: Also, a trusted name in the German market and internationally.
 Debitoor offers a wide array of features with banking integrations, and connections with the Finanzamt.
 It is a bit more open to a new economy use by integrating third party partners or API to make it easy to accept payments through PayPal, use Izettle or connect your online shop.
 (From 12€ per month – Interface in English, German or 7 other languages – Free test)

 - Lexware: Consistently awarded by “Praxis Tests”, trusted by Steuerberatern and used by thousands of small business owners and freelancers.
 It is a reference in Germany and covers all of your accounting, invoicing and tax returning.
 (From 10€ per month – Interface in German only).